ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Clearfield Republican._](https://chroniclingamerica.loc.gov/lccn/sn83032199/1874-11-11/ed-1/seq-1)

 #### 1874-11-11 &middot; Clearfield, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-th tho round
-point of a lead pencil, licmovo in­
-sects from the ear by tepid water;
-never put n hard instrument into the
-ear.
-If an artery Is cut, compress
-above tbo wound; if a vein is cut,
-Leompross below.
-If choked, get upon
-all lours and cough, l or light burns,
-dip the part in cold water; if the skin
 is destroyed, cover with varnish.
 Smother a lire with carpets, etc. ; wa­
 ter will Olten spread oil, and increase